Creativity is everyone's job.

 He is a specialist for user-oriented project implementation and highly values agile collaboration between developers, UX designers and business consultants.Tobias Ullrich,Executive Director Product Design at SinnerSchrader with a focus on multichannel e-commerce since 2016.

 This is why we view creativity as a basic task of all employees.

 For this to happen, the creative department was phased out and with it creativity as a separate service.
 From now on, every employee is expected to contribute their personal strengths and expertise to creative thinking: developers, designers, UX designers, business consultants, analysts – and even our clients.
 The entire project team will be working together as a whole from the start.

 As a result of integrating developers early on in the process, implementation risks can be made transparent from day one.

-Our project teams are now in place to support this process: Nancy, Sabrina, Juli, Sebastian, Scharly and I initiate new projects.
+Our project teams are now in place to support this process.
 We are in direct contact with the client and have an important role as part of the New Business team.
 Our approach continues to prove right and is winning us new clients.
 Many new projects are being implemented this way.
 Our client satisfaction has risen significantly over the past six months.